-

 Bio

-Jim Mosso was named the head coach in August of 2022.
-He is entering his second season with the Falcons in 2022-23.
+Jim Mosso was named the head coach in August, 2022 and completed his third season with the Falcons in 2024-25.

 Mosso comes to Concordia with eight years of head coaching experience and six years as a general manager.
 He started the Vermont Lumberjacks Premier team from scratch.
 He was voted the Coach of the Year in the Eastern Hockey League during the 2015-16 and 2016-17 seasons.
 He was also a part of the staff at the University of New England that earned the Coach of the Year title in the 2021-22 season.